Ignacy Potocki: Political career

 As a member (1772–1791) of Poland's Commission of National Education (Komisja Edukacji Narodowej) – the world's first ministry of education – he was the initiator of and presided over the Society for Elementary Textbooks (Towarzystwo do Ksiąg Elementarnych, founded in 1775).
 He presided over the renovation of the Załuski's Library (in 1774).
 He was involved in the development of numerous projects, such as the history curriculum.
 In 1781 he reviewed and endorsed Hugo Kołłątaj's work at the Cracow Academy.
 His involvement with the educational projects earned him a nickname bakałarz (holder of baccalarius degree, teacher).
 His involvement with the educational reforms lessened only during the era of the Great Sejm (1788–1792), when he became increasingly involved with the wider reform program.

 On 29 May 1773 he received the office of Great Clerk (Writer) of Lithuania, a relatively low-ranked position that was seen by some as below the magnates of the Potocki family.
 He participated in the Partition Sejm of 1773, where he sat on several commissions.
 Seeing himself in opposition to the king, he refused a seat on the Permanent Council that he was offered in March 1774.
 The king tried to appease him with the Order of Saint Stanislaus on 14 July that year, but that failed to bring Potocki to his side.
-Instead, Potocki became, for the next decade and half, one of his chief political critics and opponents; on 1776 he went to Moscow to argue, unsuccessfully, for limiting the power of king and the Russian ambassador, Otto Magnus von Stackelberg.
+Instead, Potocki became, for the next decade and half, one of his chief political critics and opponents; in 1776 he went to Moscow to argue, unsuccessfully, for limiting the power of king and the Russian ambassador, Otto Magnus von Stackelberg.
 Later that year, his election to the Sejm was disputed, and the king and Stackelberg managed to block his election.
 In 1778 however, the growing rift between the king and Stackelberg allowed him to take, through political maneuvering, the chairmanship of the Permanent Council Marshal of the Sejm.
 That year he also became a Knight of the Order of the White Eagle.